 National Register Eligibility Re-evaluation

-· The intent is to ensure that original evaluations (previously determined eligible or ineligible) were based on adequate information, that additional information about the property is/or is not available, and that the subject property retains integrity.
+The Bureau for Historic Preservation requires that properties evaluated for National Register eligibility five or more years ago must be re-evaluated.
+The intent is to ensure that original evaluations (previously determined eligible or ineligible) were based on adequate information, that additional information about the property is/or is not available, and that the subject property retains integrity.

-· The BHP may request any one or all of the following: current photographs, additional research, and/or information newly available through internet resources (such as census data, historic maps, historic aerial images, tax records, periodicals and newspapers, etc.).
+Interpretation of a property, or a property's eligibility, may also change if new contextual information is available, such as a new statewide or regional context.
+The BHP may request any one or all of the following: current photographs, additional research, and/or information newly available through internet resources (such as census data, historic maps, historic aerial images, tax records, periodicals and newspapers, etc.).

 National Register Appeals

 36 CFR 60.12(a) refers to the rights of National Register nomination applicants to appeal a SHPO decision not to nominate a property.

 The appeal must include a copy of the nomination form and other documentation previously submitted to the SHPO, an explanation of the reason for the appeal, and relevant correspondence from the SHPO.
 The request must be made in writing to substantively review the nomination and state the grounds for the petition.

 36 CFR 60.6 (t) states that any person supporting or opposing a nomination may petition the Keeper during the nomination process either to accept or reject a nomination.